 The Generics Predicament – Part 1 of a 6 Part Series

-CUSTOMER JOURNEY AS THE NUCLEUS
+IMPORTANCE OF CUSTOMER JOURNEY AS THE NUCLEUS

-The benefit of having a customer or buyer journey is not new news for companies.
+The importance of customer journey or buyer journey is not new news for companies.
 In fact, many brands have solicited the help of their marketing teams or hired consultants to create buyer personas and customer journeys to inform their marketing and sales efforts.
 These journeys might be constructed with industry research and data from internal marketing automation software.
 Some companies even assemble cross-functional teams, pooling data from all areas of their company to craft a comprehensive journey of their typical customer.
 The outcome is a detailed map of an average customer’s passage from awareness to purchase to loyalty, including key touch points, shortcuts to sale, and salient moments to activate loyalty.

 Customer journeys, no matter how detailed, are generic to their category.